 With this in mind, we set up a low-maintenance, low-water garden.
-Here are a few of the features:
+Here are a few features of our low-water garden:

-- Providing lots of space between the trees, so they didn’t have to compete for water.
+- Provide lots of space between trees (and plants), so they don’t have to compete for water.

-- Using mulch topped with newspaper and burlap to slow evaporation from the soil.
-(See the picture below of a newly planted apple tree.)
+- Slow evaporation from the soil, by topping it with mulch, newspaper, and burlap.
+(See the picture below of a newly planted apple tree).